Back to Top

 Prestashop Google Tag Manager Configuration

-• Specify the Tag ID that you obtained after creating a container in Google Tag Manager account.
+• Has to specify the Tag ID that he obtained after creating a container in Google Tag Manager account.

-• Enter the Tracking ID that you got from Google Analytics Universal account or Measurement ID from your Google Analytics 4 account.
-Whichever you are going to use.
+• Enter the Tracking ID (Measurement ID) that he got from Google Analytics account.

-Once you have saved the configuration settings, you can configure the events you want to track.
+After saving the configuration settings, the admin can configure the events he wants to track.

-Under event configuration, you can decide which data you want to send to Google Tag Manager.
+Under Events tab, the admin can decide which data he wants to send to Google Tag Manager.

-• Customer Data – Tracks the event when a customer login or creates an account on the store.
-You can view customer’s ID, name, and email ID when he sign in on the store.
+• Customer Data – Tracks the event when a customer login creates an account on the store, or update profile.
+The admin can view customer’s ID, name, and email ID when he sign in on the store.

 • Cart Data – Tracks the event when a customer adds a product to the cart, removes a product from cart or proceeds to checkout.
 View details of the product added to cart and cart details such as cart ID and cart price on Google Tag Manager.